 through its pro bono legal-aid partnerships, is proud to have helped Nevada’s

-Servicemembers and veterans handle nearly 1,000 pro bono matters since its launch
+Servicemembers and veterans handle more than 3,000 pro bono matters since its launch

 in late 2015.